EddieTheCubeHead/KoodaustaJaKisailua2023Backend/Assignment.md

 are provided in app.py file so contestants can focus on implementing the data fetching

 The assignment is scored based on successful tests in the test set.
 Once you have cloned the repository and installed the dependencies based on README.md you can run the tests by running `behave` in the root directory.
+Each feature description here also contains the amount of points the feature is worth, which is equal to the amount of tests verifying said feature.

 The features that will be scored are divided into categories and most of these categories are further divided into different difficulty levels.
 These categories and difficulties are the following: